-Linguistics is subject to waves of fashion, and one of those has taken up residence in recent years is a concern for endangered languages.
+Linguistics is subject to waves of fashion, and one of those that has taken up residence in recent years is a concern for endangered languages.
 Globally, all types of field linguistics only constitute a tiny fraction of linguistic effort, and descriptive linguistics occasionally seems to be in danger of disappearing altogether in favour of high theory.
 So a renewed emphasis on fieldwork in order to record 'endangered languages' before they die is to be welcomed.
 The result has been a plethora of well-funded initiatives intended to support students and projects in many parts of the world.

-&lt;sup>2 To be fair, there has been a recent expansion of doctoral students working on minority languages since 2004, but this amount to some 3-4 individuals.
+&lt;sup>4 To be fair, there has been a recent expansion of doctoral students working on minority languages since 2004, but this amounts to some 3-4 individuals.
+There has been a conspicuous lack of literacy materials and community dictionaries resulting from ELDP (based at SOAS) and DOBES (Volkswagen Foundation).

 The problem has been the capture of the agenda by administrators determined to slice overheads from grants, academics who see this as a route to advancement in the seminar room, and technical enthusiasts who demand improbably high standards of data recording.
 The costs of some of the equipment included in a typical grant application would keep many local literacy committees in Nigeria active for several years.
-Bizarre, developed world notions of secrecy have meant that much of the data is only available on websites protected by passwords, if at all.
+Bizarre, developed world notions of secrecy, particularly applicable to the Australian situation, have meant that much of the data is either only available on websites protected by passwords, or not at all.
 So there is almost an inverse relationship between the money spent and the actual useable record of endangered languages.
 In addition, priorities are highly skewed.
-In a rational evaluation of the global situation, Nigeria would be placed very high, because of the overall number of languages and the percentage which are endangered.
+In a rational evaluation of the global situation, Nigeria would be placed very high, because of the overall number and diversity of its languages and the percentage which are endangered.
 But in fact a very small number of projects have been initiated, and even fewer have had any discernible impact, compared with the Amazon or Oceania.